IGST Exemption List

 - Goods manufactured in India and re-imported for reprocessing or refining or remaking.
-Subject to the condition, inter alia, that goods are reimported within one / three years from the date of export [10 years in the case of Nepal and Bhutan]; that goods are re-exported within 6 months of re-import, etc.
+Subject to the condition, inter alia, that goods are reimported within one / three years from the date of export [10 years in the case of Nepal and Bhutan]; that the re-exported goods shall re-import within 6 months, etc.

 - Exemption to:

-- Re-import of goods sent abroad for repairs etc.
+- Any re-import of goods sent abroad for repairs etc.

 - Re-import of cut and polished precious and semiprecious stones sent abroad for some treatment [para 4A.20.1 of the FTP]

-- Import of parts components of aircrafts replaced or removed during the course of maintenance in a SEZ.
+- Import of parts components of aircraft replaced or removed during the course of maintenance in an SEZ.

 - Exemption to specified goods, when imported into India for carrying out repairs, reconditioning, reengineering, testing, calibration or maintenance (including service), subject to the condition, inter alia, that

-- The repairs, reconditioning, reengineering, testing, calibration or maintenance (including service) as the case may be, is undertaken in accordance with the provisions of section 65 of the Customs Act, 1962 (52 of 1962), and
+- The repairs, reconditioning, reengineering, testing, calibration or maintenance (including service), undertaken in accordance with the provisions of section 65 of the Customs Act, 1962 (52 of 1962), and

-- The goods repaired, reconditioned, reengineered, tested, calibrated or maintained (including service) as the case may be, are exported and are not cleared outside the Unit.
+- The goods repaired, reconditioned, reengineered, tested, calibrated or maintained (including service), exported and not cleared outside the Unit.